nfuchs-DSC/Obsidian-for-Researchers/Skill-Building-Exercises/02_Getting_Started_with_Obsidian.md

 ## Set yourself up
 *You will see three columns in the standard settings: a few icons and the list of your created notes or folders on the left, the currently open note in the middle and the graph view on the right.*
-1. close the graph view (we will talk about this later)
+1. Close the graph view (we will talk about this later).
-2. delete the note “Welcome” (right click on the note → delete)
+2. Delete the note “Welcome” (right click on the note → delete).

 ## Create Your First Note about Markdown Syntax